-To ensure the health, safety and well-being of customers and its staff, the Development Services Department (DSD) is responding to the latest directives from Mayor Kevin L. Faulconer and state, federal, and local authorities to help slow the spread of the COVID-19 pandemic while providing essential City services.
+To ensure the health, safety and well-being of customers and its staff, the Development Services Department (DSD) is responding to the latest directives from Mayor Todd Gloria and state, federal, and local authorities to help slow the spread of the COVID-19 pandemic while providing essential City services.
 Visit this page for the latest information about DSD's programs and services, which are subject to immediate change.

-A touchless drop safe has been installed to simply drop your payment into the slot of the safe.
-The safe will be checked daily and payments process the following business day.
+- A touchless drop safe has been installed to drop your payment into the slot of the safe.
+The safe will be checked daily, and payments process the following business day.
 Water and sewer fees can be dropped off at this location.
+All payments must be made out to "City Treasurer."
 Please include in the memo of the check the invoice # or Project # or attach the invoice to the check.
-This is an unstaffed location for document drop off only.
+This is an unstaffed location for document drop-off only.
 Read the posted instructions carefully.
 Please email DSDCashiers@sandiego.gov for questions.

 Appointments, Questions and Review Comments/Requirements

 - Virtual Counter appointment requests are now available online.
 Book a 30-minute appointment with DSD staff.
 If the Virtual Counter service you are looking for is not available, visit the Contact Us page to find the contact information for a program, section or division.

 - Project review comments and next time document requirements can now be viewed on OpenDSD.
 Here is how: